Sanghren/avalanche-hardhat-fork-tutorial/README.md

 - `hardhat`, which is also the `defaultNetwork`.
 - `fuji`, which is pointing to fuji testnet.

+Note that you can put mutliple network definition, one of it is considered as the 'default' one.
+Meaning that when you are using
+`npx hardhat test`, it'll use the default network.
+If you want to run the test on another network than the default, you can use this variation of the command :
+`npx hardhat test --network fuji`

 Now let's focus on the `hardhat` one .

 ```ts